CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/04-queue-storage-send-receive.md

     storAcctName=storactname<inject key="DeploymentID" enableCopy="false"/>
     ```

 1. You will need the name assigned to the storage account later in this exercise.
-Run the following command and record output.
+Run the following command and **record output**.

     ```
     echo $storAcctName